 \subsection{Preprocessing Toolkit}

-The loose-coupling, minimally-invasive strategy adopted by MiMiC requires the preparation of inputs for multiple external programs that are run concurrently.
-Sometimes, setting up such simulations can be challenging, especially in view of the partitioning of complex biomolecular systems into two or more subsystems that need to be set up independently.
-For this purpose, we provide MiMiCPy\cite{raghavan2023mimicpy}, a Python-based modular preprocessing toolkit for MiMiC, that supports various formats of topology, coordinates, and input files and is easily extendable to new ones.
+The loose-coupling, minimally invasive strategy adopted by MiMiC requires preparing inputs for multiple external programs that are run concurrently.
+Setting up such simulations can sometimes be challenging, especially since complex biomolecular systems are partitioned into two or more subsystems that need to be set up independently.
+For this purpose, we provide MiMiCPy\cite{raghavan2023mimicpy}, a Python-based modular preprocessing toolkit for MiMiC that supports various formats of topology, coordinates, and input files and is easily extendable to new ones.

 This set of tools facilitates the preparation of input files for MiMiC-based simulations by determining the mappings of the particles that are treated simultaneously by different programs, like QM atoms in a QM/MM simulation, where the MM client is responsible for calculating bonded and van der Waals QM/MM interactions.
 MiMiCPy can be used from the command line, but also like a Python library and, notably, we implemented user-friendly plugins for commonly used visualization programs for biomolecular simulations like VMD\cite{humphrey1996vmd} and PyMOL\cite{schrodinger2015pymol}.
 This feature is especially helpful for selecting complex QM regions that require careful visual inspection.